Shimazu Toyohisa: Battle of Hetsugigawa

 Even after his genpuku, Toyohisa and his father met a daunting adversary.
 Toyotomi Hideyoshi invaded Kyushu in 1587 (Tensho 15), at the behest of Otomo Sorin, daimyō of Bungo Province (currently Oita Prefecture).

 Shimazu Iehisa and Shimazu Toyohisa, joined by over 10,000 troops, surrounded Tsuruga Castle (now Oita City, Oita Prefecture) near the Hetsugigawa River in Bungo Province at the time.
 The forces of Chosokabe Motochika, Chosokabe Nobuchika, Sengoku Hidehisa, Sogō Masayasu, and others came here as an advance corps of the Toyotomi army.

 The Toyotomi army is a massive army of over 20,000 soldiers (actual work is about 6,000 people).
 As a result, the Shimazu army lifted the siege of the castle, buried the corps in the forest while withdrawing, and prepared to fight.

 When the Toyotomi army knew about the retreat of the Shimazu army, they began to cross the Toji River, but the Shimazu army swooped in.
 Toyotomi's army was caught off guard, and the defeated soldiers came out one after the other.
 During the deadly battle, more than 1,000 people were killed or injured by the Shimazu army, and Chōsokabe Nobuchika and Sogō Masayasu were killed in battle.
-The Shimazu army won the Battle of Hetsugigawa which became the first battle of the Kyushu Campaign.
+The Shimazu army won the Battle of Hetsugigawa, which became the first battle of the Kyushu Campaign.

-In addition, Shimazu Iehisa and Shimazu Toyohisa have defeated three daimyo in total: Ryuzoji Takanobu in the Battle of Okitanawate and Chōsokabe Nobuchika and Sogō Masayasu in the Battle of Hetsugigawa.
+In addition, Shimazu Iehisa and Shimazu Toyohisa have defeated three daimyō in total: Ryuzoji Takanobu in the Battle of Okitanawate and Chōsokabe Nobuchika and Sogō Masayasu in the Battle of Hetsugigawa.
 There is no other warlord who defeated so many daimyō in the field throughout the Sengoku Period.